FAQ / Price Adjustments

 Futures

-The 'adjusted' series attempts to address this issue and create a consistent series free from price jumps on roll dates.
+The two 'adjusted' series attempts to address this issue and create a consistent series free from price jumps on roll dates.